yaswanth19/CloudDev/ReadMe.md

 # Feedback Form

-### The form was built as a assignment for Cloud Computing and thsi Dynamic website if hosted on an AWS EC2 Instance
+### The form was built as a assignment for Cloud Computing and this Dynamic website is hosted on an AWS EC2 Instance